bufbuild-ru/docs/docs/protovalidate/quickstart/bufstream/index.md

 :::

 Note that there's something fishy in the last log message — the new email isn't a valid address.
-You're about to combine Protovalidate with Bufstream's Kafka capabilities to make sure invalid messages are rejected by the broker.It's okay to use `Ctrl-C` to stop the broker, producer, and consumer before continuing.
+You're about to combine Protovalidate with Bufstream's Kafka capabilities to make sure invalid messages are rejected by the broker.

+It's okay to use `Ctrl-C` to stop the broker, producer, and consumer before continuing.

 ## Explore tutorial code